GnikDroy/projections.nvim/README.md

 Option 2 sounds reasonable, but everyone has different needs.
 And since the user knows better than `projections`, I am inclined to push this responsibility to the user as well.
 If enough people ask for this, I may provide support for common plugins via something like `projections.unstable`

+## ❓ Further queries

+1. Make sure you have read `:h session`, `:h mksession`, and `:h sessionoptions`
+2. Check out the [wiki](https://github.com/GnikDroy/projections.nvim/wiki), the FAQ, and this document.
+2. Search active and closed [issues](https://github.com/GnikDroy/projections.nvim/issues?q=is%3Aissue)

+If you still can't solve your problem, feel free to file an issue.